simonangel-fong/Note_Tech/Operating_System/ccp/identity/identity.md

 ---

-## Zero Trust on AWS with Third Party.
+### Intelligent Zero Trust on AWS: with Third Party.

 - AWS does technically **implement a Zero Trust Model** but does not allow for intelligent identity security controls.